fukata/network-latest-posts/readme.txt

 == Description ==

 This plugin get the latest posts from the blogs in your network and display them in your main site using shortcodes or a widget.
-For further details please visit: http://en.8elite.com/network-latest-posts [English] http://es.8elite.com/network-latest-posts [Espa–ol] http://fr.8elite.com/network-latest-posts [Franais]
+For further details please visit: http://en.8elite.com/network-latest-posts [English] http://es.8elite.com/network-latest-posts [Espanol] http://fr.8elite.com/network-latest-posts [Francais]

 This plugin works with Wordpress 3 Network (multisites)